Welcome to PSMS!

 Click here to join this meeting virtually.

-The membership meeting on October 8, 2024, will be a "hybrid" meeting both in-person at the Center for Urban Horticulture and virtual on Zoom.
+This meeting will be a "hybrid" meeting both in-person at the Center for Urban Horticulture and virtual on Zoom.
 We will start letting people into the CUH meeting hall at about 7:00 pm and into the Zoom meeting at about 7:15.
 The lecture will begin at approximately 7:30 pm.